Harvard-University-iCommons/canvas-data-sdk/docs/intro.rst

 the tables.
 You also may need to re-create tables if portions of the schema change in the future.

-You can use the ``get_ddl`` command to generate a Postgres or Amazon Redshift compatible DDL script based on the JSON-formatted schema definition provided by the Canvas Data API.
+You can use the ``get-ddl`` command to generate a Postgres or Amazon Redshift compatible DDL script based on the JSON-formatted schema definition provided by the Canvas Data API.
 It will default to use the latest version of the schema, but you can specify a different version if needed::

-  canvas-data -c config.yml get_ddl > recreate_tables.sql
+  canvas-data -c config.yml get-ddl > recreate_tables.sql

 Note that this script will contain a ``DROP TABLE`` and a ``CREATE TABLE`` statement for every table in the schema.
 Please be very careful when running it -- it will